 The ingredients for a Basic Chinese Chicken Stock are very simple and include just chicken parts and water, plus a little ginger, scallion, peppercorns and just a little rice wine as aromatics.
 These additional aromatics are common in Chinese Chicken Stock preparations, but you could easily produce a more western-style stock by simply omitting the ginger.
 The rice wine, by the way, is very similar to a Dry Sherry, which is fine in a western stock, but a little white wine could be substituted instead.

 You can make a decent rough stock using just bones and leftover scraps of meat, but, for a good, rich stock suitable for high-end dishes, you need to use the whole flesh and bone together.
 You can use a good-sized whole chicken cut up for this, or else a collection of parts purchased separately.

-The darker meat tends to render more flavor, hence the thighs and legs you see above, but a good proportion of wings also helps to add the gelatinous quality that make a full-bodied stock.
+The darker meat tends to render more flavor, hence the thighs and legs you see above, but a good proportion of wings also helps to add the gelatinous quality that make a full-bodied stock (especially favored for Noodle Broth).
 Here, I am using a little over 4 pounds of chicken pieces and about a third of the weight is wings.

 There are no hard and fast proportions of water to chicken, but a pretty good ratio is 3 cups of water for every pound of chicken.

 A fundamental step in preparing a good quality 雞湯 is blanching the chicken pieces.
 This is especially true in Chinese cookery, as it helps to remove any hint of a ‘bloody’ taste, but it also makes it far easier to produce a good, clear stock for use in light soups.

 To do this, you just need to bring a large pot of water to the boil.
 It doesn’t matter how much water you use; just make sure there is enough to more than cover all the meat and then add a good pinch of salt for every quart or so.